 Below are general recommendations for server performance.

 Free Space: Windows servers may run slower when there is less than 20% free space on the root hard drive.
-You can increase the size of the root hard drive in AWS or Azure.
+You can increase the size of the root hard drive in AWS.
 We recommend shutting down your server and making a snapshot of the drive before you increase the size.

 Updates and Restarts: Updating and restarting your Windows server regularly will also increase server performance.
 We recommend putting your server on a schedule to restart at least once a week after hours.

 Server Usage: When choosing the size of your servers consider it’s use.
 For example, SQL servers need more VCPUs, IOPS and memory.
 Servers that are used for heavy file access of pictures, large PDFs and large videos will also require more VCPUs, memory, IOPS and bandwidth (see Pictures, PDFs and Videos below).

 Separate Hard Drives: We recommend that Windows storage drives used for file access in the cloud, are SSD and are separate drives from the root.
 This will make it much easier to upgrade your OS in the future (see upgrades below).
 It will also make it easier to backup and restore (see backups below) and easier to increase the size of the drive if needed without affecting the OS.

 IOPS (Input/Output Operations per second): Monitor your server’s performance and IOPS usage to determine your organization needs.
 In cloud servers, IOPS is often the determining factor as to the speed of your server and cloud network throughput.